LimROTS: A Hybrid Method Integrating Empirical Bayes and Reproducibility-Optimized Statistics for Robust Differential Expression Analysis

 indicating whether to include trend fitting in the differential expression analysis.
 Default is TRUE. see eBayes.

-, the permutation for calculating the null distribution is performed by permuting the target group only specified ingroup.name
+Logical, If TRUE, the permutation for calculating the null distribution is performed by permuting the target group only specified in group Preserving all the other sample information.
+If FALSE, the entire sample information retrieved from meta.info will be permuted (recommended to be set to FALSE).

 Value